in28minutes/in28minutes.github.io/_blog/articles/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 </dependency>
 ```

-The following screenshot shows the different dependencies that are added to our application.
+The screenshot below shows the dependencies added to our application by the `spring-boot-starter-web` starter.

 ![Image](/images/SpringBootStarterWeb-Dependencies.png "Spring Boot Starter Web - Dependencies")

+## Dependencies in Spring Boot Starter Web

-Dependencies can be classified into:
+Dependencies in a typical web application can be grouped as follows:

-- Spring - core, beans, context, aop
+- **Spring** – core, beans, context, aop
-- Web MVC - (Spring MVC)
+- **Web MVC** – Spring MVC
-- Jackson - for JSON Binding
+- **Jackson** – for JSON binding
-- Validation - Hibernate Validator, Validation API
+- **Validation** – Hibernate Validator, Validation API
-- Embedded Servlet Container - Tomcat
+- **Embedded Servlet Container** – Tomcat
-- Logging - logback, slf4j
+- **Logging** – Logback, SLF4J

-Any typical web application would use all these dependencies.
-The Spring Boot Starter Web comes pre-packaged with these.
-As a developer, I would not need to worry about either these dependencies or their compatible versions.
+Any typical web application would use all of these.
+The **Spring Boot Starter Web** bundles them together, so as a developer you don’t need to worry about choosing or managing compatible versions.

+---

-### Spring Boot Starter Project Options
+## Spring Boot Starter Project Options

-As we see from Spring Boot Starter Web, starter projects help us to quickly get started with developing specific types of applications.
+Starter projects make it easy to get started with specific types of applications.
+Examples include:

-- spring-boot-starter-web-services - SOAP Web Services
+- **spring-boot-starter-web-services** – SOAP Web Services
-- spring-boot-starter-web - Web & RESTful applications
+- **spring-boot-starter-web** – Web & RESTful applications
-- spring-boot-starter-test - Unit testing and Integration Testing
+- **spring-boot-starter-test** – Unit and integration testing
-- spring-boot-starter-jdbc - Traditional JDBC
+- **spring-boot-starter-jdbc** – Traditional JDBC access
-- spring-boot-starter-hateoas - Add HATEOAS features to your services
+- **spring-boot-starter-hateoas** – Add HATEOAS features to services
-- spring-boot-starter-security - Authentication and Authorization using Spring Security
+- **spring-boot-starter-security** – Authentication & authorization with Spring Security
-- spring-boot-starter-data-jpa -  Spring Data JPA with Hibernate
+- **spring-boot-starter-data-jpa** – Spring Data JPA with Hibernate
-- spring-boot-starter-cache - Enabling Spring Framework’s caching support
+- **spring-boot-starter-cache** – Enable Spring Framework’s caching support
-- spring-boot-starter-data-rest - Expose Simple REST Services using Spring Data REST
+- **spring-boot-starter-data-rest** – Expose REST services using Spring Data REST

+---

 ## Other Goals of Spring Boot

-There are a few starters for technical stuff as well.
+In addition to application-specific starters, there are also starters for technical concerns:

-- spring-boot-starter-actuator - To use advanced features like monitoring &amp; tracing to your application out of the box
+- **spring-boot-starter-actuator** – Advanced monitoring and tracing out of the box
-- spring-boot-starter-undertow, spring-boot-starter-jetty, spring-boot-starter-tomcat - To pick your specific choice of embedded servlet container,
+- **spring-boot-starter-undertow**, **spring-boot-starter-jetty**, **spring-boot-starter-tomcat** – Choose your embedded servlet container
-- spring-boot-starter-logging - For Logging using logback
+- **spring-boot-starter-logging** – Logging with Logback
-- spring-boot-starter-log4j2 - Logging using Log4j2
+- **spring-boot-starter-log4j2** – Logging with Log4j2

-Spring Boot aims to enable production-ready applications in quick time.
+Spring Boot’s broader goals include enabling **production-ready applications quickly** by providing:

-- Actuator : It enables advanced monitoring and tracing of applications.
+- **Actuator** – Built-in monitoring, health checks, and tracing
-- Embedded Server Integrations - Since the server is integrated into the application, I would not need to have a separate application server installed on the server.
-- Default Error Handling
+- **Embedded server integration** – No need for an external application server; everything runs inside the application
+- **Default error handling** – Sensible defaults for error responses